jacobmontiel/jacobmontiel.github.io/_posts/2016-07-29-paris-innovation.md

 ---

 <p style='text-align: justify;'>
-I participated in the 2016 [Paris Summer Innovation Fellowship](http://www.summerfellows.paris/){:target="_blank"}
-in the following project of the Data Science track.
+I participated in the 2016 <a href="http://www.summerfellows.paris/" target="_blank">Paris Summer Innovation Fellowship</a> in the following project of the Data Science track.
 </p>

 ### Optimizing restaurant health inspections through advanced analytics